Kernel Methods for the Approximation of Nonlinear Systems: Empirical Balancing of Nonlinear Systems in RKHS

 for $\mu,\nu=1,\ldots,Nm$ where we have re-indexed the set of vectors $\{x^{j}(t_i)\}_{i,j} = \{x_{\mu}\}_{\mu}$ to use a single linear index. \item The \emph{observability kernel matrix} $K_o\in\RR^{Np\times Np}$,

 for $\mu,\nu=1,\ldots,Np$, where we have again re-indexed the set $\{d_j(t_i)\}_{i,j}=\{d_\mu\}_{\mu}$ for simplicity. \item The \emph{Hankel kernel matrix} $K_{o,c}\in\RR^{Np\times Nm}$,

-for $\mu=1,\ldots,Np$, $\nu=1,\ldots,Nm$. \end{itemize} We have chosen the suggestive terminology ``Hankel kernel matrix'' above because the square-roots of the nonzero eigenvalues of the matrix $K_{o,c}K_{o,c}^{\tr}$ are the empirical Hankel singular values of the system mapped into feature space, where we assume the system behaves linearly.
+for $\mu=1,\ldots,Np$, $\nu=1,\ldots,Nm$. \end{itemize} We have chosen the suggestive terminology ``Hankel kernel matrix'' above because the square-roots of the nonzero eigenvalues of the matrix $K_{o,c}K_{o,c}^{\tr}$ are the empirical Hankel singular values of the system mapped into feature space\footnote{The relation between the singular values and the eigenfunctions of the Hankel operator for the nonlinear system given by ${\mathbb H}$ in (\ref{hankel_nonlinear}) and the extension of (\ref{hankel_lin1})-(\ref{hankel_lin2}) to the nonlinear setting using the empirical Hankel singular values and eigenvectors of $K_{o,c}K_{o,c}^{\tr}$ is an open problem that we leave for future work. }, where we assume that the method of linear balancing can be applied.
 This assertion will be proved immediately below.
 Note that ordinarily, $Nm,Np\gg n$ and $K_c,K_o$ will be rank deficient.

 Before proceeding we consider the issue of data centering in feature space.
 PCA and kernel PCA assume that the data have been centered in order to make the problem translation invariant.
 In the setting considered here, we have two distinct sets of data: the observability samples and the controllability samples.
 A reasonable centering convention centers the data in each of these datasets separately.
-Let $\bPsi$ denote the matrix whose columns are the observability samples mapped into feature space by $\Phi$, and let $\bPhi$ be the matrix similarly built from the feature space representation of the controllability samples.
-Then $K_o = \bPsi^{\tr}\bPsi, K_c=\bPhi^{\tr}\bPhi$ and $K_{o,c} = \bPsi^{\tr}\bPhi$.
+Let $\bPsi$ denote the matrix whose columns are the observability samples mapped into feature space by the feature map $\Phi$, and let $\bPhi$ be the matrix similarly built from the feature space representation of the controllability samples.
+Then The above equation reduces to (\ref{wc_hat}) and (\ref{wo_hat}) in the linear case.
+In fact, when $\Phi(x)=x$, $(K_c)_{\mu \nu}=\langle x_{\mu}, x_{\nu}\rangle_{\RR^n}$, $(K_o)_{\mu \nu}=\langle d_{\mu}, d_{\nu}\rangle_{\RR^n},$ $(K_{o,c}) =\langle d_{\mu}, x_{\nu}\rangle_{\RR^n}$.

 Assume for the moment that there are $M$ observability data samples and $N$ controllability samples, and let $\bbone_N, \bbone_M$ denote the length $N$, $M$ vectors of all ones, respectively.
 We can define centered versions of the feature space data matrices $\bPhi,\bPsi$ as

+where $\mu_c:=N^{-1}\bPhi\bbone_N$ and $\mu_o:=M^{-1}\bPsi\bbone_M$.
+We will need two centered quantities in the development below.
+Let us note here that, in practice, we do not need to compute $\mu_c$ and $\mu_o$ as detailed above.
+Moreover, there is no need to compute the embedding $\Phi$ since all computations are done in terms of the kernels.